Murder of Vickie Deblieux: Execution

 50-year-old Grayson was executed via nitrogen gas inhalation at the Holman Correctional Facility on the evening of November 21, 2024.
 He was pronounced dead at 6:33 p.m.

 Grayson was the third inmate in the U.S. to be executed with nitrogen gas.
 As of November 2024, Grayson was the 22nd person executed in the United States that year.

 For his final meal, Grayson ordered soft tacos, beef burritos, a tostada, chips and guacamole, and a Mountain Dew Baja Blast, all of which were ordered from local restaurants.
-Prior to his execution, Grayson used his final words to spew expletives at the prison officers before his execution, and he also raised both middle fingers while strapped to the gurney.
+When asked by the warden if he had any last words Grayson said "You need to fuck off", and raised both middle fingers.

 According to witnesses and official sources, the nitrogen began to flow at 6:12 p.m., and Grayson moved his head, shook, and tugged at the restraints on the gurney.
 He clenched his fist and seemed to make an effort to gesture once more.
 His legs, covered in a sheet, lifted off the gurney at 6:14 p.m.
 For several minutes, he gasped for air in a series of more than a dozen breaths.
 At 6:21 p.m., Grayson stopped breathing, and the curtains to the viewing room were drawn at 6:27 p.m., six minutes before Grayson was declared dead.

 Ivey released a media statement soon after the execution of Grayson, and she said that the life of 37-year-old Vickie Deblieux was "horrifically cut short" by Grayson and his accomplices, and described the criminal conduct of Grayson as "heinous, unimaginable, without an ounce of regard for human life and just unexplainably mean", which made him deserving of the death penalty.
 Governor Ivey also added that the death of Grayson by nitrogen hypoxia bore no comparison to the violent death and dismemberment of Deblieux, and offered her condolences to the victim's surviving kin, hoping they could find closure and healing with Grayson's execution.

-Alabama Attorney General Steve Marshall similarly announced that the death penalty was justified in Grayson's case when he conducted a press conference shortly after the execution of Grayson.
+Alabama attorney general Steve Marshall similarly announced that the death penalty was justified in Grayson's case when he conducted a press conference shortly after the execution of Grayson.
 He stated that justice had been served in this case and expressed hope that the remaining family members of Deblieux could find solace in the state's efforts in finalizing the course of justice for their "heartbreaking loss".